 Relational living means that you can stand up for yourself, you can be assertive and you can be firm.
 But there is no reason to do any of that in a way that is disrespectful or harmful to the other person you are speaking to.
 Also, relational living means that you do not allow yourself to be on the receiving end of disrespectful treatment and do nothing about it.
 Living relationally is a daily practice of respecting yourself and others at the same time.
 As you'll learn, it's living with an awareness of us, of moving from me to we.
 It's about a love and respect for ourselves and others that leads to and sustains a healthy intimacy.

-'Marriage is discovering everything that you missed on the first date.'
+'Relationship is discovering everything that you missed on the first date.'
 Thomas Huebl

 You and your partner will learn how to foster respect, affection, and closeness in your relationship.
 You will build and share a deeper connection with each other by learning the practice of self-esteem.
 You’ll learn how to resolve conflict, how to break through conflicted deadlocks and how to strengthen and maintain the gains in your relationship.
 Relationship is about bringing two different worlds together to create a shared experience of life and love.
 It makes sense, then, that this transition often consists of friction, disagreements, and a normal resistance to change – like a “my way or the highway” mentality.